GhKings brings you the first quarter (Jan – March) top charting songs in Ghana this year (2018).

 Now let’s check the most trending songs in Ghana.

 Shatta Wale still remains the undaunted most controversial artiste in Ghana.
 Bulletproof climbs the chart to become Shatta’s most popular song at the moment.
 The video released on February 14, 2018 has gathered over 1.7 millions on YouTube.
-Freedom, True Believer also topples as a popular songs by Shatta Wale this year (2018).Click to watch Bulletproof – video
+Freedom and True Believer also topples as popular songs by Shatta Wale this year (at the time of publish – 2018).

 5. Aseda by Ebony